CLARIAH/burgerLinker/README.md

     4. up to 10 years before the parents married IF acknowledged by the father from birth
 - Women can give birth to children between age 14 and 50 years
 - Men can become father at age 14, and stop reproducing after their wife turns 50

+The default rule set is located in the `res/rule_sets/` directory.

+### Custom rule set

+A custom rule set can be used to tailor the filtering step.
+To use custom rules for filtering, copy the default rule set (`default.yaml`), using a different name (e.g. `myRules.yaml`), and edit the conditions.
+Next, run BurgerLinker with the `--ruleSet myRules` option.

 ---